-Copper pesticides are a group of many different compounds that have some form of copper in common as the active ingredient.
-These compounds have protectant activity against several bacterial and fungal diseases.
-Although copper pesticides are one of the oldest class of fungicides (FRAC group M1), they are still used for management of many different diseases today (see this handbook).
+Copper-based pesticides are a group of many different compounds that have some form of copper in common as the active ingredient.
+These compounds have protectant activity against several bacterial, fungal and oomycete diseases.
+Although copper-based pesticides are one of the oldest class of fungicides (FRAC M1 fungicide), they are still used for management of many different diseases today.
 A combination of broad spectrum of activity, ability to withstand frequent wet weather events and inexpensive cost makes this group of compounds valuable in pest management programs.
-This overview of copper-based pesticides will cover Bordeaux mixture, copper sulfate, along with many other forms of copper and resistance of some bacterial pathogens to these materials.
+This overview of copper-based pesticides will cover Bordeaux mixture, copper sulfate along with many other forms of copper and resistance of some bacterial pathogens to these materials.

 Bordeaux has many positive and negative features.
 It is a highly effective bactericide and fungicide that is used to manage several plant diseases.
 The material sticks to and remains active on plant surfaces even during typical wet PNW winters.
 Generally it is used as a dormant spray because it may burn young juvenile tissues.
 The ingredients must be mixed in the right order and with mechanical agitation of the tank to avoid the formation of a sprayer clogging precipitate.
 Bordeaux cannot be mixed ahead of use because it deteriorates on standing.

 Many other copper-based pesticides have been developed to capture the positive weathering and disease management features of Bordeaux without the challenges of preparing the material properly.
 Copper-based active ingredients in other products include copper ammonium complex (Copper Count-N), copper hydroxide (Champion, Kocide, Nu-Cop, etc.), copper oxide (Nordox), copper oxychloride, (C-O-C-S), and copper sulfate (Cuprofix Disperss, many others).